EXPLAINER: How California could recall Gov. Gavin Newsom

 HOW DOES THE ELECTION WORK?

-There are two questions: Voters are being asked if Newsom should be removed, yes or no, and then who should replace him.
-They will choose from 46 replacement candidates.
+There are two questions: Voters were asked if Newsom should be removed, yes or no, and then who should replace him.
+There were 46 replacement candidates on the ballot.

 If a majority of voters approve Newsom’s removal, the candidate who gets the most votes on the second question becomes governor.
 With dozens of candidates dividing those ballots, it’s possible a winner could get 25% or less of the vote.